 Remember, there are no right or wrong answers, just what is true for you.
 Patterns for Energy Builders and Energy DepletersBased on your responses to those questions, you may have identified factors that energize you and those that deplete you.

-Knowing these things about myself helps me know how to structure my time to maximize my energy.
-Letting family and friends know what I need also helps them to understand and support me as I work towards my goals.
+Knowing these things about myself helps me know how to organize my time to maximize my energy.
+Letting family and friends know what I need also helps them understand and support me as I work towards my goals.
 Self Care Builds EnergyAfter you identify your energy depleters, here are a few steps you can take to build your energy:

 Leverage Your Energy To Achieve MoreWhen I identify my energy patterns and take steps to recover when needed, I have more capacity.
 I can accomplish more in less time when my energy is in a good place.
-Then, I can leverage my to-do lists and make real progress towards my goals Learn More
+Then, I can leverage my to-do lists and make real progress towards my goals.
+Learn More

 0 Comments